prestodb/rfcs/RFC-0001-row-id.md

 ## Background

 Queries can produce lists of row IDs that can be saved and used as input to future queries for quick selection.
-A list of row IDs can be used include or exclude rows to form a subset from a table.
+A list of row IDs can be used to include or exclude rows in way that identifies a subset of a table.

 ### Goals

 Row IDs resolve to the same value across compute engines.
-In this way they can be used as a strong-equality comparison across compute engines.
+In this way they can be used for strong-equality comparison across compute engines.

 ### Non-goals